Lucid Dreaming For Beginners: What Is It & How To Do It

 I would say there are multiple benefits, though some of them are anecdotal for now:

-- You can also use lucid dreams for emotional healing and dealing with psychological trauma or anxiety.
+- It's emotionally cleansing: You can also use lucid dreams for emotional healing and dealing with psychological trauma or anxiety.
 There are some therapists who've used lucid dreaming to help people who have recurring nightmares from PSTD.
 Anecdotally, lucid dreamers have used it to deal with phobias, like getting over the fear of public speaking or the fear of heights, by facing it in a lucid dream.

-- The third benefit is getting in touch with your inner creativity.
+- It's creative: The third benefit is getting in touch with your inner creativity.
 When you become lucidly aware, you can announce, "When I go into that next room, I want to see the most incredible art I can create."
 And you walk into that room and there's incredible art on the wall.
 So if you know how, you can project your creativity in your dreams.

-- And the final benefit is for personal transformation and spiritual growth.
+- It's spiritually fulfilling: And the final benefit is for personal transformation and spiritual growth.
 Sometimes in a lucid dream, when you meet a fear or a shadow—what Carl Jung called the denied, ignored, repressed aspects of the self—you can resolve the issue or concern.
 And sometimes you get so much energy when you wake up after that, it's like you've reclaimed all that energy from that aspect of the self.
 So lucid dreaming is a way to go deeper into your psyche.